Transparent Language

 Unfortunately, the Portuguese course ended up being almost identical to the Russian one in terms of how the lessons were presented, the vocabulary included and the endless repetition that you were expected to go through.

-Again you just learn the words and phrases in isolation without learning any grammar at all or how to break down and actually use the words in another context.
+Again, you just learn the words and phrases in isolation without learning any grammar at all or how to break down and actually use the words in another context.

 The words and phrases that were used were also very similar to the Russian course with the only real difference being that each lesson started off with a very short dialogue and terminated with you taking part in that very same conversation.

 Under ‘Browse’ there was again the huge list of General Vocabulary, Grammar Tips and Grammar References, all of which again appeared to have been very much an afterthought.
-The brief explanations they gave you on prepositions or adverbs again felt incomplete and as if they had been lifted from a particularly dry and boring textbook.

-There were however a couple of extra additions for the Portuguese course under ‘Essentials’ and here I found an e-Workbook and a Portuguese Essentials Reader.
+There were a couple of extra additions for the Portuguese course under ‘Essentials’ and here I found an e-Workbook and a Portuguese Essentials Reader.

 The former actually seemed to tie everything together as the vocabulary from the core lessons were used, it made reference to the grammar points and advised you to watch the grammar tip videos before working through some written exercises that it gave you to do.